markglibres/job-app-flarehr/README.md

 ## PreRequisites
 * DotNetCore >= 2.2

+## Project Structure
+* BattleShip = console app that calls simulator and contains the DI container.
+* Application = implementation of simulator and application logic.
+* Domain = domain logic for board and ship.

 ## How to run test
 1. open console
 2. navigate to project src folder "[project root]\src"